beatcracker/toptout/data/README.md

       // Friendly name of the product
       "name": "Usage data",

+      // Specify, if this channel oficially supports opt-in/opt-out "is_official": true,

       // Target object.
       // Optional, since you may wish to describe multiple telemetry channels that don't provide a ways to control them.